Gravitational wave: Microscopic sources

 In 1964, L. Halpern and B. Laurent theoretically proved that gravitational spin-2 electron transitions are possible in atoms.
 Compared to electric and magnetic transitions the emission probability is extremely low.
 Stimulated emission was discussed for increasing the efficiency of the process.
 Due to the lack of mirrors or resonators for gravitational waves, they determined that a single pass GASER (a kind of laser emitting gravitational waves) is practically unfeasible.

-In 1998, the possibility of a different implementation of the above theoretical analysis was proposed by Giorgio Fontana.
-The required coherence for a practical GASER could be obtained by Cooper pairs in superconductors that are characterized by a macroscopic collective wave-function.
-Cuprate high temperature superconductors are characterized by the presence of s-wave and d-wave Cooper pairs.
-Transitions between s-wave and d-wave are gravitational spin-2.
-Out of equilibrium conditions can be induced by injecting s-wave Cooper pairs from a low temperature superconductor, for instance lead or niobium, which is pure s-wave, by means of a Josephson junction with high critical current.
-The amplification mechanism can be described as the effect of superradiance, and 10 cubic centimeters of cuprate high temperature superconductor seem sufficient for the mechanism to properly work.
-A detailed description of the approach can be found in "High Temperature Superconductors as Quantum Sources of Gravitational Waves: The HTSC GASER".
-Chapter 3 of this book.

 In fiction

 An episode of the 1962 Russian science-fiction novel Space Apprentice by Arkady and Boris Strugatsky shows an experiment monitoring the propagation of gravitational waves at the expense of annihilating a chunk of asteroid 15 Eunomia the size of Mount Everest.

 In Stanislaw Lem's 1986 novel Fiasco, a "gravity gun" or "gracer" (gravity amplification by collimated emission of resonance) is used to reshape a collapsar, so that the protagonists can exploit the extreme relativistic effects and make an interstellar journey.

-In Greg Egan's 1997 novel Diaspora, the analysis of a gravitational wave signal from the inspiral of a nearby binary neutron star reveals that its collision and merger is imminent, implying a large gamma-ray burst is going to impact the Earth.
+In Greg Egan's 1997 novel Diaspora, the analysis of a gravitational wave signal from the inspiral of a nearby binary neutron star reveals that its collision and merger is imminent, which reveals that a large gamma-ray burst is going to impact the Earth.

 In Liu Cixin's 2006 Remembrance of Earth's Past series, gravitational waves are used as an interstellar broadcast signal, which serves as a central plot point in the conflict between civilizations within the galaxy.

+A peculiar, non-existent side-effect of gravitational waves is explored in webcomic 3261 of Randall Munroe's xkcd from June 2026.